panosc-eu/panosc/Work Packages/WP4 Data analysis services/Meetings/2020-06-review-meeting/session-wp4.md

 -   show part of the process (one notebook, describe GUI interaction if required)
 -   paper is nearly published
--   example for scientist pushing envelop of reporducibility -\> re-uability
+-   example for scientist pushing envelop of reproducibility -\> re-usability

 6. Remote Desktop, could come from Franz (STFC/ExPaNDS), 10 mins
 ----------------------------------------------------------------